 The Officers of the Society shall consist of:

-A quorum shall comprise three members of the Executive Committee.
+A quorum shall comprise three members of the Committee.

-The Executive Committee may institute sub-committees from time to time for purposes as shall be thought fit.
-The Chairman and Secretary of each sub-committee shall be appointed by the Executive Committee and all actions and proceedings of each sub-committee shall be reported to and be confirmed by the Executive Committee within the agreed timescale.
-Members of the Executive Committee may be members of any sub-committee and membership of a sub-committee shall be no bar to appointment of membership of the Executive Committee.
-Sub-committees shall be subordinate to the Executive Committee and may be relegated or dissolved by the Executive Committee.
+The Committee may institute sub-committees from time to time for purposes as shall be thought fit.
+The Chairman and Secretary of each sub-committee shall be appointed by the Committee and all actions and proceedings of each sub-committee shall be reported to and be confirmed by the Committee within the agreed timescale.
+Members of the Committee may be members of any sub-committee and membership of a sub-committee shall be no bar to appointment of membership of the Committee.
+Sub-committees shall be subordinate to the Committee and may be relegated or dissolved by the Committee.